slavkoss/fwphp/readme.md

 >
 > "Clean code reads like well-written prose" (Grady Booch).
 Good code reads close to natural speech.

-> **Naming** is the best tool we have to express what we do in code.
+> **Naming** is the best tool we have to express what we do in code (avoid comments).
 Classes and variables are nouns: Price, CurrentTrade.
 Booleans are predicates: isScheduled, isRunning.
 Methods should start with a verb: getStrategyResult, createStrategyResult.
 Common naming errors : Very small names ( $tr, dd() ), Names that are not real words ($dgrtty), Methods that are nouns.

 ## 1. My PHP menu & CRUD code skeleton (application architecture I named  B12phpfw)